charmed-lma/charm-k8s-grafana/README.md

 juju deploy . --resource grafana-image=grafana/grafana:latest
 ```

-Wait until `juju status` shows that the charm-k8s-grafana app has
-a status of active.
+Wait until `juju status` shows that the grafana app has a status of active.

 Preview the GUI